The Best Dogs for Seniors

 Best house dog: Miniature schnauzer

-Find out the fruits and vegetables dogs can (and can’t) eat.
+Find out which foods dogs can (and can’t) eat.

 Best large dog: Greyhound